Loren Duggan on Congress’s Return From Recess with Federal News Radio

 Nancy Ognanovich on the Partial Government Shutdown

-Government Reporter Nancy Ognanovich appeared on and ABC’s to discuss the impact of the partial government shutdown and Democrats’ efforts to reopen the government.
+Government Reporter Nancy Ognanovich appeared on C-SPAN and ABC’s Government Matters to discuss the impact of the partial government shutdown and Democrats’ efforts to reopen the government.